 Early History of the Dacken family

-Another 141 words (10 lines of text) covering the years 1275, 1691, 1654 and 1656 are included under the topic Early Dacken History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dacken research.
+Another 222 words (16 lines of text) covering the years 1275, 1547, 1793, 1804, 1691, 1654, 1656, 1607, 1722, 1757, 1698, 1744 and 1655 are included under the topic Early Dacken History in all our PDF Extended History products and printed products wherever possible.

 Dacken Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Dacken has undergone many spelling variations, including Dakin, Dakins, Dakyn, Daykin, Daykins, Daken, Deakin, Daikins, Daikyns, Daikin, Dayken, Daiken, Deakyn, Deake, Deaken and many more.

 Early Notables of the Dacken family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early Dacken Notables in all our PDF Extended History products and printed products wherever possible.
+Another 49 words (4 lines of text) are included under the topic Early Dacken Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dacken family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Dacken were among those contributors: Mr. Daken who settled in Boston Massachusetts in 1766; Gilbert Dakins settled in Virginia in 1638; Thomas Dakin settled in Concord.
 Some members of the name settled in Newfoundland between 1850 and 1871..

 |Contemporary Notables of the name Dacken (post 1700) ||+|